Kami (caste)

-Kami is an Indo-Aryan Nepali speaking group that primarily worked as metalists.
+Kami is an Indo-Aryan Nepali speaking group that primarily worked as metalsmiths.
 Later Nepal abolished its grading system.
-The tribal designation of Khas is given in only a few contexts.
+The tribal designation of Khas is given in some contexts.

 the Government of Nepal legally abolished the caste-system and criminalized any caste-based discrimination, including "untouchability" (the ostracism of a specific caste) - in the year 1963 A.D.
-With Nepal's step towards freedom and equality, Nepal, previously ruled by a Hindu monarchy was a Hindu nation which has now become a secular state, and on 28 May 2008, it was declared a republic, ending it as the Hindu Kingdom.
-Even though it is illegal to discriminate people based on their caste, these people are widely discriminated in Nepal.
-A large portion of people who follow Hinduism still discriminate Kami and other so-called lower castes.
-While a small minority of the population claims that the problems related to caste based discrimination are no longer present in Nepal, many are fully aware that these problems are rooted not only in tradition and culture, but also religion.

 Caste based discrimination and violence are a grim reality of Nepali society with numerous people losing their lives due to racially motivated mobs.
 Both the Government and many other INGO are working hand-in-hand in order to uproot the problem by targeting grassroot issues such as education, awareness and employment.

 In the 21st century, the economic status of this group rapidly increased.
 They live in hilly or mountainous districts of Nepal and in the Indian areas of Assam, Sikkim and Darjeeling District.